IshikaJain17/Finetuned_CSM_TTS/README.md

-Fine-Tuned CSM (Contextual Speech Model) for Emotion-Aware Text-to-Speech

-This repository contains a custom fine-tuned version of CSM-1B, a state-of-the-art contextual speech generation model.
-Unlike traditional TTS systems that rely on fixed emotion labels (e.g., <angry>, <happy>), CSM understands emotion implicitly through semantic meaning and conversational context.

-This project demonstrates how to:

-Load and run the CSM-1B TTS model

-Generate speech directly from text

-Use conversational prompts to influence tone, prosody, and emotion

-Fine-tune certain components to improve naturalness and contextual expressiveness

-Run everything in Google Colab for easy reproducibility

-The repository includes the complete Colab-friendly notebook:

-Sesame_CSM_(1B)-TTS.ipynb – Ready to run and generate human-like contextual speech.

-📘 README.md (full file)
 # Fine-Tuned CSM (Contextual Speech Model) — Emotion-Aware Text-to-Speech (TTS)

 This repository contains an implementation and light fine-tuning workflow for **CSM-1B (Contextual Speech Model)**, designed to produce natural, expressive speech directly from text.